 1. A dually-licensed pediatric facility;

-2. An intermediate care facility for individuals with mental retardation or a developmental disability; or
+2. An intermediate care facility for individuals with an intellectual mental retardation or a developmental disability; or

 3. An institution for mental diseases.